pandeyg-raj/311_fall25_git/README.md

 When prompted:
 - Press Enter to accept the default answers.
+- NOTE:When you create the ssh key pair the output will contain a line: Your public key has been saved in /home/cmpsc31/.ssh/testKey.pub.
+This .pub file the one the you have to open and copy its content on GitHub.com.
+It also shows you the   path where the .pub file is stored.

 ---
 ### 5. Add the SSH key to your GitHub account